Trankley/Trankley.github.io/README.md

 <h3>Bio</h3>

 a Computer Engineer with a Bachelor's Degree from the University of Texas at Dallas.
 My passion lies in blending hardware and software to create innovative solutions for complex problems.
-I have a strong background in both Computer Science and Electrical Engineering, which I utilize to drive impactful and sustainable technological advancements.<br>
+I have a strong background in both Computer Science and Electrical Engineering, which I utilize to drive impactful and sustainable technological advancements.<br><br>

 Throughout my academic and professional journey, I have led interdisciplinary teams to develop cutting-edge projects.
 Notably, I led the development of the Hover DR1, an audio-reactive hoverboard that won first place at the UTD Senior Design EXPO.
-I also engineered a smart fishing rod with advanced bite detection, cast distance measurement, and fish species identification capabilities, integrating it with AWS for robust data management.<br>
+I also engineered a smart fishing rod with advanced bite detection, cast distance measurement, and fish species identification capabilities, integrating it with AWS for robust data management.<br><br>

 My technical skills include Python, C++, Java, machine learning, embedded systems, computer architecture, and digital circuits.
 I am proficient in tools such as TensorFlow, SolidWorks CAD, Xilinx Vivado, and MATLAB.
-I am also a certified professional in Generative AI and SQL.<br>
+I am also a certified professional in Generative AI and SQL.<br><br>

 In addition to my technical expertise, I bring strong leadership, communication, and problem-solving skills.
-I am an Eagle Scout and have served as VP and Treasurer of a student organization at UT Dallas.<br>
+I am an Eagle Scout and have served as VP and Treasurer of a student organization at UT Dallas.<br><br>

 I am dedicated to continuous learning and applying my skills towards creating impactful technological solutions.
 Feel free to connect with me at trankley@gmail.com or on <a href="https://www.linkedin.com/in/trankley/">LinkedIn</a> .